NEWS MEDIA CONTACT:

 State Opens COVID-19 Testing Site at EFSC’s Palm Bay Campus

-May 12, 2020 - A drive-through, no-appointment-required, free COVID-19 testing site has opened at the Eastern Florida State College Palm Bay Campus.
+Updated August 7, 2020 - A drive-through, no-appointment-required, free COVID-19 testing site is available at Eastern Florida State College Palm Bay Campus.
 As of Aug.
 7, the site has been expanded to include no-appointment required testing for those ages 5 and up.

-NOTE: The test site is closed Sunday, May 31 and Monday, June 1 and will reopen at 9 a.m. on Tuesday, June 2.
-The normal testing schedule is seven days a week, from 9 a.m. to 5 p.m., and is subject to change based on weather conditions and other circumstances.
+The normal testing schedule is seven days a week, from 9 a.m. to 5 p.m., and days and hours are subject to change based on weather conditions and other circumstances.
 Click for the state of Florida's testing site updates page.